 Improving UK trade policy

 One of the first things to recognise when discussing UK trade policy is that it is a relatively new area for the government.
-“It’s always worth bearing in mind that for 45 years, trade policy was a competence of the EU,” states Sally Jones, UK Trade Strategy and Brexit Leader at EY.
+“It’s always worth bearing in mind that for 45 years, trade policy was a competence of the EU,” states Sally Jones, Trade Strategy and Policy Leader at EY.
 “So, unsurprisingly, at the time of the Brexit referendum, there weren’t that many people in the UK who did trade policy, certainly within government, but even more so outside government in the private sector.”

-Of course, the precise number of tweaks could easily run into the hundreds, but at a high level, some key themes emerge when talking to experts.
+When talking to experts, the view generally is that the foundations of a trade policy are in place but that it still needs some refinement and some key themes emerge.
 First, there is the need for policy to be more reflective of the realities and complexities of trade.

 David Henig, Director of the UK Trade Policy Project at the European Centre for International Political Economy (ECIPE), explains: “Trade is often spoken about in simple terms as if we live in some strange world where everyone is a cheesemaker or has some other simple product they’re selling to another market, but the majority of trade is not like that.
 It’s about complex products with complex pathways to market.
 When I speak to people in business, they want to hear that the government understands how they are doing business, and they don’t feel at the moment that the government does.
 The simple thing to do is recognise that level of complexity in trade and reflect it back.”

-Second, many believe there needs to be a higher profile for services.
-“Nobody really thinks about services exports but it’s 80% of our economy.
-And given that we’re the first economy in human history where services exports have outweighed goods exports, we need to get better at it,” states Jones.
-“We’re uniquely placed to shape the world of services trade policy above and beyond any other country.
+Jones agrees: “We’re uniquely placed to shape the world of services trade policy above and beyond any other country.
 Too much time is spent talking about technical barriers to services trade.
 What we should be doing is imagining a world where there’s a brand new office block in Malaysia, for example, that’s been designed by British architects, built by British engineering firms, certified as net zero by British accountants, and where British lawyers have drawn up the legal contracts.
 That is services trade.”

 Finally, there are the needs of small businesses to take into account.
 Henig explains: “Trade policy as practised by government can feel quite high-level compared with the needs of a small business.
 Typically, policy focuses on the bigger companies, who are more involved in shaping policy, but there’s less awareness of the needs of smaller businesses.
 There are lots of things that get forgotten in policy terms, such as export credits, trade shows, etc. These things are important to small businesses but don’t often receive that much political attention.”